metaskills/holy_grail_harness/README.md

 # Guard

 Both [guard-minitest](https://github.com/guard/guard-minitest) and [guard-konacha](https://github.com/alexgb/guard-konacha) are bundled and ready to go.
-A basic `Guardfile` is already set to go too.
+A basic `Guardfile` is already setup too.
 Unlike most, this one is split into two groups `:ruby` or `:js`.
 This lets you focus on either everything or a specific language for your tests.

 ```
 $ guard             # Monitor both Ruby and JavaScript tests.